-In open plan apartments, you will often find empty space in common areas that either act as a den, an office, a closet or a dining area.
+In open-plan apartments, you will often find empty spaces in common areas that either act as a den, an office, a closet, or a dining area.
 Using furniture and smart decorating hacks, you can visually separate areas to appear like they are different rooms.
 Paint the walls in each space a different colour or use wallpaper or tiles in a section to indicate that a new room begins from that point.
 Throw a rug under your living room furniture and turn the backs of all your couches to the area you want to cordon off, so it visually looks like a separate space.
 You’ll need to experiment to see what strategic furniture placement works for you.

-Folding screens take up little space, are quick to assemble, remove and move around.
-There are a myriad of folding screen options to choose from, too.
+Folding screens take up little space, and are quick to assemble, remove and move around.
+There is a myriad of folding screen options to choose from, too.
 Antique ones tend to boast of intricate designs and textures, while plain pallet wood screens can act as a bulletin board.
 Colourfully printed screens add a lot of personality to a room and can act as a statement décor item, much like a painting or a rug can.